jinni05/splinterlands-dashboard/README.md

 # Splinterlands Dashboard
+- Splinterlands-Dashboard is open-source & no risk management app for your account.

-- View report multiple accounts (check collection power, ecr, quest rewards fast...) splinterlands.
+- View report multiple accounts (check collection power, ecr, quest rewards, collection card rentals fast...) splinterlands.
 - Feel free to give suggestions for features/code refurbishing via github or on telegram chat.

 ## New Feature